shashichander009/flask-hr-project/README.md

 ### DATABASE SETTING UP

-Create a Postgres Database and add replace the link of the config.py folder.
-It should of the fomrat
+Create a Postgres Database and replace the link of the config.py folder.
+It should be of the fomrat

-postgresql://<username>:<password>@localhost:5432/<db-name>
+postgresql://username:password@localhost:5432/db-name

 Once you are done, run the following command